 Coming back to school after any extended time away from the classroom can be challenging to get back into the routine.
-However, these classroom management tips to reset your students after breaks will make your life much easier.
+However, this classroom management plan to reset your students after breaks will make your life much easier.

 If you are able to change up the seating arrangement in your classroom for when your students come back from break I highly recommend it.
 It is a nice change for students to return to school in a classroom that has been switched up.
 Greet your students at the door the first day back (although this is good practice every day) and show them where their new seat is.
 They will walk into the room and immediately be aware that things are different but in a good way.